Gay / Lesbian (GLBT) Wedding Dance

 hours which could be spent learning more fun moves; it's your

 choice.
-(Also, most people actually have a hard time identifying
+(Also, most people

-leader and follower in same-sex dance couples, often making vague
+dance couples, often making vague assumptions based on which dancer

-assumptions based on which dancer appears more butch in the moment.)
+may appear more butch in the moment.)

 Choreography: How choreographed (read: memorized)